cvizzini/ChatGpt_RabbitMQ_MinimalApi/README.md

 5. Set the MinimalApi project as startup

+6. (optional) Run the ClientApp/index.html to test DALL-E

 ## Features

-1. Chat GPT implementation
+1. Chat GPT and DALL-E integration

-2. Rabbit MQ with Async Consumers and direct exchange
+2. Rabbit MQ with Async Consumers, direct and fanout exchanges

 3. Rabbit MQ queues automatically started and listening for messages at run time